evanx/chronica/lib/ComponentFactory.md

    return those;
 }
 ```
-where the `state` method is for introspection.
+where the `state` method is for introspection to assist with debugging.

 #### Booting